jmtalarn/elm-personal-site/content/posts/2017-06-03-build-publish-ionic-app-views-routes.md

   })
 ```

-This is the view for the <a href="http://striketh.ru/how-it-works/">Dump</a> where you can add any notes, annotations or ideas (in the shape of a todo item)
+This is the view for the [Dump](http://striketh.ru/how-it-works/) where you can add any notes, annotations or ideas (in the shape of a todo item)

 ```javascript
   .state('tab.vault-todo-detail', {